Here’s the list of new features and tech which is coming up in Ubuntu 22.10 Kinetic Kudu.

 - Thunderbird 102

-The flavours’ BETA builds are available on the below pages.
+The flavours’ ISO builds available on the below pages.

 So, that’s about it on the changes in Ubuntu 22.10.
 Do let me know about your favourite feature in the comment box.